jperov/Store-Performance-Dashboard/README.md

 * YTD metric charts can be compared to the average store performance using the "Show Avg" dropdown.

-* link to interactive Tableau Dashboard
+The interactive dashboard can be accessed [here](https://public.tableau.com/app/profile/jacob.perovich/viz/StorePerformanceDashboard_17636125179960/Dashboard#1)

 *Data shown was anonymized to maintain confidentiality of real company data.